Journal Selection for Publishing

 Q4 – [24-0]

-By restricting the journal search by quartiles, the results will include those journals that fall into the selected quartiles in at least one of the research categories they represent.
-For example, if you search for Q1 journals, the results will return all journals that fall into the Q1 quartile in at least one category, but in other categories that the journal may be assigned to, it may occupy lower quartiles.
-Therefore, if it is necessary to select the highest quality journals in a specific field of science, it is recommended to select the research fields/categories of interest in the journal search criteria first.
+By restricting the search for journals by quartiles, the results will include those journals that fall into the selected quartiles in at least one of the research categories they represent.
+For example, if you search for Q1 journals, the results will return all journals that fall into the Q1 quartile in at least one category, but in other categories to which the journal may be assigned, it may occupy lower quartiles.
+Therefore, if it is necessary to select the highest-quality journals in a specific field of science, it is recommended to select the research fields/categories of interest in the journal search criteria first.

-In Scopus database the search for journals belonging to specific quartiles can also be performed:
+In the Scopus database the search for journals belonging to specific quartiles can also be performed:

-In Scopus database does not provide direct quartile (Q) values for each source – they must be determined by the journal’s position (rank) in represented research category expressed in percentiles in accordance with the previously listed percentile value thresholds.
+In Scopus database Source lists and individual journal profiles direct quartile (Q) values are not provided – they must be determined by the journal’s position (rank) in represented research category expressed in percentiles: in order for the journal to be included the in Q1 or Q2, its ranking value in percentiles must be at least 50.

-The quality of Scopus indexed journals can also be assessed on the Scimago Jaurnal & Country Rank (SJR) website.
-However, in this case, it is important to note that at the Scimago Jaurnal & Country Rank journals are ranked and assigned to quartiles according to their Scimago Journal Rank (SJR) indicator values, while in Scopus DB journals are rated by their CiteScore values.
-Therefore, in some cases, the quartiles of the same journal in Scopus DB and in Scimago Jaurnal & Country Rank websites may not coincide.
+The quality of Scopus-indexed journals can also be assessed on the Scimago Journal & Country Rank (SJR) website.
+However, in this case, it is important to note that in the Scimago Journal & Country Rank journals are ranked and assigned to quartiles according to their Scimago Journal Rank (SJR) indicator values, while in Scopus DB journals are rated by their CiteScore values.
+Therefore, in some cases, the quartiles of the same journal in Scopus DB and in the Scimago Journal & Country Rank websites may not coincide.

 Journal Comparison in Bibliographic Databases

-In order to compare WoS indexed journals, it is needed to firstly perform a journal search in JCR tool.
-After marking at least one of the journals listed in the search results table, an additional toolbar will appear below the table, but the button for journal comparison will activate only after selecting at least two journals from the list (for comparison purposes it is possible to select up to four journals):
+In order to compare WoS-indexed journals, it is needed to first perform a journal search in the JCR tool.
+After marking at least one of the journals listed in the search results table, an additional toolbar will appear below the table, but the button for journal comparison will activate only after selecting at least two journals from the list (for comparison purposes, it is possible to select up to four journals):

-Clicking the “Compare” button opens a journal comparison window.
-Here additional journals can be easily added [2] and/or removed [1] from the comparison.
-It is also possible to indicate on which JCR year data the comparison will be based [3]:
+Clicking on the “Compare” button opens a journal comparison window.
+Here, additional journals can be easily added [2] and/or removed [1] from the comparison.
+It is also possible to indicate on which JCR year data comparison will be based [3]:

-Below the following information of compared journals is provided side-by-side:
+The following information from the compared journals is provided side by side.

-- general information (ISSN/eISSN numbers, represented categories, publishing country and language, publisher, and an indication of the most recent year for which JCR data is available for the journal);
+- General information (ISSN/eISSN numbers, representing categories, publication country and language, publisher, and indications of the most recent year for which JCR data are available for the journal);

-- information on the journals’ content proportions in regards of applied publishing model and access type, including an indication of which content types are included in the calculations of journal citation indicators as Citable Items.
+- Information on the proportions of journals' content with respect to the applied publishing model and access type, including an indication of which content types are included in the calculations of journal citation indicators as Citable Items.

 Journal Suitability Assessment

-After the initial journal search and / or selection of journals according to their quality and / or other criteria, it is necessary to make sure that the journal is suitable before submitting the manuscript for publishing in it.
+After the initial journal search and/or selection of journals according to their quality and/or other criteria, it is necessary to make sure that the journal is suitable before submitting the manuscript for publication in it.

-The main aspects for evaluation of journal suitability:
+The main aspects for the evaluation of journal suitability:

 Gold Open Access